cassiomolin/cassiomolin.github.io/_pages/about.md

 image: '/images/pages//about/cover.jpg'
 ---

-Hi there, my name is Cassio Mazzochi Molin and this is my coding blog.
+Hi there, my name is Cassio Mazzochi Molin.
+And this is my (not so frequently updated) coding blog.

 I am originally from Brazil, I descend from an Italian family and I've been living in Ireland since early 2015.
 I've been developing software for over 11 years now, mainly with Java, and I currently work as Technical Lead for AIB, one of the largest banks in Ireland.